https://propellerads.com/publishers/?ref_id=mNXh

 SIRUMA, CAMARINES SUR, PHILIPPINES

-The place is known only to a few, not a popular one but it has plenty of cool things to offer.
+The place is unpopular and known only to a few, but it offers plenty of cool things.

 1. People are already coming here, but the chance to find yourself almost owning the resort is highly probable.